-Pension de la Plage – Humble, affable, affordable and convenient to public beach, but noisy.
+Pension de la Plage – Humble, affable, affordable, and convenient to a public beach.

-This endearing collection of rooms resembles a motel, but offers so much more: e.g. a quaint tropical garden, congenial lounge/library, and barbeque area.
-Some rooms and a couple of suites contain a kitchen and sleep up to 5, so they’re a great option for budget-minded families, especially with discounts for longer stays.
-All accommodation features a patio facing the inviting pool, but the hotel is alongside the main road (although a brick wall does block out some traffic noise).
-Not on la plage (the beach), a public beach is accessible via a 150m-long path across the road.
-Although rocky in parts, the beach is more appealing than the one at Le Méridien, just up the coast.
+This endearing collection of rooms resembles a motel, but offers so much more: e.g. a quaint tropical garden, congenial lounge/library, and barbecue area.
+Some rooms and a couple of suites feature kitchens and sleep up to five, so they’re a great option for budget-minded families, especially with the discounts for longer stays.
+All accommodations feature patios facing the inviting pool, but the hotel is alongside the main road (although a brick wall does block out some traffic noise).
+Not on la plage (the beach), a public beach is accessible via a short path across the road.
+Although rocky in parts, the beach is more appealing than the one at Sofitel, just up the coast.

 Pension de la Plage – The Basics

 - Location: In an area called Puna’auia, midway along the west coast of Tahiti Nui.
-About 10km from the airport; 14.5km from downtown Pape’ete; and a little further from the ferry terminal for services to Moorea.
+About 10 km from the airport, 15 km from downtown Pape’ete, and a little farther from the ferry terminal for services to Moorea.

-- Guests: Caters primarily for those on a budget, including families.
+- Guests: Caters primarily to those on a budget, including families.

 - Views: All rooms face the gardens and pool.